Worship space acoustic treatment is a common problem. Clarity of sound is paramount here, and these buildings are always in desperate need of it.

 In closing, find an acoustical supplier that will not only sell you panels, but recommend products and placement based on your specific room, do CAD design, provide detailed installation instructions, and follow up with you to make sure the RT60 is where it needs to be.

-Check out these videos for the worship facility case studies mentioned above:
+Check out these videos for the worship space case studies mentioned above:

 Please contact us for more information.